SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \subsubsection{Task B}

-For each of the three provided physicochemical properties, group P4 extracted global histogram characteristics (first order statistics) that included mean intensity, standard deviation, mode of histogram (i.e. the most frequent intensity value), kurtosis, skewness, and energy.
-These features provide global information on the distribution of gray-level intensities, although they do not take into account their group P4 has merged the 6 features of all three physicochemical properties into a feature vector, but finally discarded the mode feature for the location of hydrogen bond donors and acceptors, because it had the same value for all proteins, thus it was not distinctive.
-They thereby ended with a 17-dimensional feature vector for each protein.
+For each of the three provided physicochemical properties, we extracted global histogram characteristics (first order statistics) that included mean intensity, standard deviation, mode of histogram (i.e. the most frequent intensity value), kurtosis, skewness, and energy.
+These six features for each of the three physicochemical properties provide global information on the distribution of gray-level intensities.
+Among these 18 features, the mode for the location of hydrogen bond donors and acceptors assumes the same value for all proteins and so it has been discarded.
+Differently, the remaining features has been merged into a 17-dimensional vector for each protein.

-For Task B, group P4 submitted three different runs generated by a linear combination of the geometric and physicochemical dissimilarity matrices with weights.
-Specifically, $w_5$ refers to the physicochemical dissimilarity matrix and $w_6$ to the geometric dissimilarity matrix produced by the corresponding run of Task A.